Best Radar Detector Reviews

 Net Radar DSP: Best Radar Detector

-My favorite affordable-ish custom installed radar detector is the Net Radar DSP.
-If you’re running the AntiLaser Priority laser jamming system (the best laser jammer on the market), you can plug in a Net Radar DSP to add in radar protection.
+For an affordable-ish custom installed radar detector, there’s the Net Radar DSP.
+If you’re running the AntiLaser Priority laser jamming system, you can plug in a Net Radar DSP to add in radar protection.
 It is quite a bit more affordable than your other options since it utilizes the ALP CPU you already own for its brains, but there are a number of annoying interface limitations to be aware of too.
 (For this reason I almost never run it except for testing purposes.)

 • What it’s great for: An inexpensive custom installed radar detector for ALP laser jammer users